It’s about time to turn the page on 2022. And thankfully so.

 2. Complain less.

-2020 was a year of dealing with life-and-death issues on an almost daily basis.
+Recent years have had all of us dealing with life-and-death issues on an almost daily basis.
 In some ways, all the things we used to complain about seem so small now.
 So let’s decide to no longer complain about the small stuff.

 3. Appreciate more.